DEFRA/software-development-standards/guides/choosing_cloud_provider.md

 The reality is that enterprise solutions of this nature are not quick or cheap to come by, so a decision-making mechanism to support a governance framework is required.

+## Decision steps

+Bearing in mind all of the above, the following are the steps to take when making a decision.

+### 1. Define the scope of the decision - be honest!

+As discussed above, the decision to locate an individual workload with a specific provider does not exist in isolation.

+So the first step is to clearly articulate the scope of the decision - doing so may identify unintended impacts.
+Be honest about the implications of the decision and consult with technical experts to ensure that these are properly understood.

+A decision by a large programme to adopt a particular cloud provider for all of its services is obviously different to a local decision to make use of just one cloud platform feature for a specific purpose, but the consequences can sometimes be just as great.

+### 2. Define the workload's security context in detail

+Ensure that you have looked at how users, services and processes will be authenticated and authorised in your solution.
+Capture all the steps that are necessary for each cloud provider.

+### 3. Capture any movement of data

+Identify anywhere that data will move into or out of workloads, in particular as it crosses security boundaries.
+Capture volumes and sensitivity.

+Then work out what contextual information needs to travel with the data and how this will be provided for each of the cloud platforms.
+This context will often be security-related and so may already be covered under authorisation, but there is usually additional information that is often just assumed.

+### 4. _Now_ compare the two options based on functionality

+Where you have two broadly equivalent options available, you should now have a reasonable basis for comparison.
+Even if you have a very clear indication that proximity, skills or compatibility are likely to be deciding factors, it is still worth comparing features as there may be a compelling technical reason why one option is clearly preferable over another.

+### 5. Apply proximity, skills and compatibility factors

+Having identified which of the providers would be the preferred option in an ideal world, then assess the value of the proximity, skills and compatibility factors.
+Measure this against the value of choosing the preferred option, if it's different.